-Mr. Abramovitz’ present role is at the helm, offering management and assurance of project quality and completion.
+Mr. Abramovitz’s present role is at the helm, offering management and assurance of project quality and completion.

-The company was formed in 1992 with the initial project to enhance a medical software machine to allow an emergency support protocol.
+The company was formed in 1992 with the initial project supporting dialysis machine software development.

 Since then the company has grown organically and in 2009 the company was partially bought by Boeing.
-Mr. Abramovitz became a Director and brought over 18 programmers and engineers to develop Unmanned Air Vehicles.
+Mr. Abramovitz became a Director at Boeing and brought over 18 programmers and engineers to develop Unmanned Air Vehicles (UAVs) for the Boeing subsidiary Insitu.
 The Software Technology Group continued to operate during this period and Mr. Abramovitz returned to re-invigorate STG in 2011.

-Since then the Software Technology Group has expanded from one building to three and has continued to grow organically.
+Since then the Software Technology Group has expanded from one building to three and continues to grow organically.

-Between our three buildings at the Software Technology Group we wish to make our engineers safe, and came up with our “Engineer Crossing” signs.
+At the Software Technology Group we wish to make our engineers safe.
+As a tongue-in-cheek solution to safety between our buildings, we came up with our “Engineer Crossing” signs.